felixrichards/panoptic-lsb/README.md

 ## Overview

-This repo implements instance & panoptic segmentation on MATLAS data, and a HITL trianing procedure.
+This repo provides source code for the paper "Panoptic Segmentation of Galactic Structures in LSB Images", implementing instance & panoptic segmentation on MATLAS data, and a HITL training procedure.

 ## Installation